gosub-io/gosub-engine/docs/embedder-api.md

 ## Two streams

-Events arrive on two independent broadcast channels, because they have very different volumes and very different consequences when dropped.
+Events arrive on two independent broadcast channels.
+They differ in volume, and in what it costs to miss one.

 | | `subscribe_events()` | `subscribe_resource_events()` |
 |---|---|---|